rossrobino/ovr/apps/docs/src/server/docs/02-components.md

 The order of your components does not affect when they are evaluated, but it does impact when they will display.
 If `Username` is the slowest component, `Generator` and `Data` will be queued but only streamed after `Username` completes.

-Check out the [Loading](/demo/loading) demo for an example of how to display a slow component visually above a faster component with a fallback state.

 ## Return Types

 You can `return` or `yield` most data types from a component, they will be rendered as you might expect: